orbtl-ai/DebrisScan/README.md

 5. Detailed standing stock debris survey reports, maps, plots, and metadata to help understand shoreline debris accumulation and allow multi-date or multi-site comparison.

----
 ## Quick Start *(Local Installation)*
 Installing and deploying DebrisScan is very simple, and can be executed in XX steps for basic installation on your local system.
 However, users of DebrisScan should at least have basic familiarity with the command line, git, and preferably Docker too (optional).

 > **Note**
 > DebrisScan officially supports Windows 11 and Linux systems (AMD64 only).
-Windows 10
+Windows 10 and
-> Intel-based MacOS systems may work but are not officially supported (see Warnings below).
+> Intel-based MacOS systems may work, but are not officially supported (see Warnings below).

 > **Warning**
 > DebrisScan will install and run on Windows 10 using the steps below, **but only when